How the Deep State Squeezed America’s Wealth

 We bring up the tax cut because we think it helps explain the painting.
 Not for nothing are Republicans and the modern Salvator Himself, Donald J. Trump, setting up the middle class for a huge bamboozle.

-A train ride we took on Monday – the Acela Express from Baltimore to New York – was subsidized by taxpayers from all over the country.
+A train ride we took last Monday – the Acela Express from Baltimore to New York – was subsidized by taxpayers from all over the country.

 The train runs from one end of today’s modern economy to the other.
 It goes from Washington, D.C. – the center of politics – to New York – the center of money.